 So you won’t see me selling this low carb strawberry icebox cake as “easy, with only a few ingredients”.
 It wasn’t easy and it contains well over 10 ingredients.
 But it is most certainly worth the effort, and once the low carb chocolate wafer cookies are baked, it is really is quite easy to throw together.
 The cookies themselves aren’t overly difficult and can be made a day or two in advance of when you want to serve the cake.
 It’s an impressive summertime dessert and a great way to showcase strawberries when they are in season.
 And I guarantee you that your guests won’t be able to distinguish this from the version made with store bought cookies.
 I served this at a backyard barbecue and every guest gobbled it up and said how fantastic it was and that they wouldn’t have known it was sugar or gluten-free if I hadn’t told them.
 The empty plates, with every crumb gone, were high-praise indeed.
 I am insanely proud of this one!

-Chocolate Strawberry Icebox Cake – Low Carb and Gluten-Free
+Low Carb Chocolate Strawberry Icebox Cake

-- 3 1/2 cups almond flour
+- 3 ½ cups almond flour

-- 2/3 cup cocao powder
+- ⅔ cup cocoa powder

-- 1/2 cup Swerve Sweetener or other granulated erythritol
+- ½ cup Swerve Sweetener or other granulated erythritol

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 2 large eggs, slightly beaten
+- 2 large eggs slightly beaten

-- 1/4 cup butter, melted
+- ¼ cup butter melted

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1/4 tsp stevia extract
+- ¼ teaspoon stevia extract

 - For the wafers, preheat the oven to 300F and line two baking sheets with parchment paper.